-- Setting High Expectations - Great leaders will expect great things from their people.
+Great leaders will expect great things from their people.
 This in itself can become a self-fulfilling prophecy.
-They do their best to get the best people on the team and then they turn them loose.
-Generally, leaders with these high expectations are Theory Y managers.
+They do their best to get the best people on the Agile teams and then they turn them loose.
+Generally, leaders with high expectations are Theory Y managers.
 They think the best of people and believe that if they provide the right conditions, people will grow, accept a challenge and outperform their expectations.
 These leaders use coaching and mentoring skills and ask powerful questions to help people and teams succeed.

 - Functional Silos and Fiefdoms